williamsca/williamsca/_posts/2020-1-2-ConvenientCompanionship.md

-It is old news that Americans are [desperately lonely](https://www.forbes.com/sites/neilhowe/2019/05/03/millennials-and-the-loneliness-epidemic/#413ba10f7676), [untethered](https://en.wikipedia.org/wiki/Bowling_Alone) to their communities and increasingly contented to sit in their [single-person households](https://www.census.gov/library/visualizations/2019/comm/one-person-households.html) watching Netflix and staring at their navels.
+It is old news that Americans are [desperately lonely](https://www.forbes.com/sites/neilhowe/2019/05/03/millennials-and-the-loneliness-epidemic/#413ba10f7676), [untethered](https://en.wikipedia.org/wiki/Bowling_Alone) from their communities and increasingly contented to sit in their [single-person households](https://www.census.gov/library/visualizations/2019/comm/one-person-households.html) watching Netflix and staring at their navels.
 And no wonder: recent